Megacity: Pre-industrial era

+Formation of megacities

-During the 19th century, London was transformed into the world's largest city and capital of the British Empire.
+During the nineteenth century, London became into the world's largest city and capital of the British Empire.

+In 1800, only 3% of the world's population lived in cities, a figure that rose to 47% by the end of the twentieth century.
+The term "megacity" entered common use in the late 19th or early 20th centuries; one of the earliest documented uses of the term was by the University of Texas in 1904.
+Initially, the United Nations used the term to describe cities of 8 million or more inhabitants, but now uses the threshold of 10 million.
+In the mid-1970s, the term was coined by urbanist Janice Perlman referring to the phenomenon of very large urban agglomerations.

-From around 1825 to 1918 London was the largest city in the world, with the population growing rapidly; it was the first city to reach a population of over 5 million in 1900.
+From around 1825 to 1918, London was the largest city in the world, with the population growing rapidly; it was the first city to reach a population of over 5 million in 1900.
 In 1950, New York City was the only urban area with a population of over 10 million.
-Geographers had identified 25 such areas as of October 2005, as compared with 19 megacities in 2004 and only nine in 1985.
 This increase has happened as the world's population moves towards the high (75–85%) urbanization levels of North America and Western Europe.

 Since the 2000s, the largest megacity has been the Greater Tokyo Area.
 The population of this urban agglomeration includes areas such as Yokohama and Kawasaki, and is estimated to be between 37 and 38 million.
 This variation in estimates can be accounted for by different definitions of what the area encompasses.
 While the prefectures of Tokyo, Chiba, Kanagawa, and Saitama are commonly included in statistical information, the Japan Statistics Bureau only includes the area within 50 kilometers of the Tokyo Metropolitan Government Offices in Shinjuku, thus arriving at a smaller population estimate.

 A characteristic issue of megacities is the difficulty in defining their outer limits and accurately estimating the populations.
+To correct for this an Urban Metric System was proposed, including measurement of Paropolis, that has tantamount calculation values to megacities.
+It has been applied limitedly, for example by Canada in cases since 2018.
 Another list defines megacities as urban agglomerations instead of metropolitan areas.
-As of 2021, there are 28 megacities by this definition, like Tokyo.
-Other sources list Nagoya and the Rhine-Ruhr metropolitan region as megacities.